 To deploy a teamspeak server on raspberry pi a few things need to be done:

-• (optional) Get a Kubernetes cluster up and running (this is not required, if you just want to run the docker container directly).
+- (optional) Get a Kubernetes cluster up and running (this is not required, if

-• Get Teamspeak to run on ARM.
+container directly). - Get Teamspeak to run on

-• Setup an ingress controller to make the Teamspeak server accessible from the outside world (in this case this will be the Nginx Ingress).
+. - Setup an ingress controller to make the Teamspeak server accessible from the outside world (in this case this will be the Nginx Ingress).

 Setting up a kubernetes cluster